 I would really hate to think that older people stopped taking either their omega-3s or their vitamin E after reading this article.
 Even if vitamin E doesn’t prevent Alzheimer’s disease, it does make important contributions to our health.
 Specifically, vitamin E supports nerve health; plays a role in healthy cell signaling, which is needed for cognitive function; and supports healthy blood vessels, promoting healthy circulation.
 To point out the obvious, our brain needs the rich supply of oxygen and nutrients delivered by our blood for optimal function.

 As for the omega-3s in fish oil, there simply is no debate that the most beneficial omega-3s EPA (eicosapentaenoic acid) and especially DHA (docosahexaenoic acid) support optimal brain function.
 The brain is largely comprised of fat, and one of the fats in greatest supply in the membranes of our brain cells is DHA.
 DHA supports robust cell signaling in the neurons and across the synapses and this signaling is critically important for cognitive health.
 A 2015 review considered studies that examined cognitive health, and some studies did not find benefits; however, when the study participants took 750 mg of DHA or more, the studies consistently found benefits.

 And there are plenty of studies to examine.
 In December of 2015 the number of published studies on the omega-3s EPA and DHA crossed a threshold of 30,000, with 80% of them finding benefit.
 No supplement food or drug even comes close to having that body of evidence supporting its use.

-Make no mistake your brain needs omega-3s to support its function, at any age, but especially as you get older.
+Our brains need omega-3s to support their function, at any age, but especially as you get older.